nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-#### Class first
+#### Code first

-In the class first approach, we don't have to write SDL by hand.
+In the code first approach, we don't have to write SDL by hand.
 Instead we'll only use decorators.

 ```typescript
 import { Field, Int, ObjectType } from 'type-graphql';